Getting Tested

 Endoscopy

 Your bloodwork shows positive signs of Celiac disease, now what?
 You will now need a referral to a gastroenterologist.
-The Doctor will perform a small intestinal tissue biopsy, also known as an endoscopy.
+The doctor will perform a small intestinal tissue biopsy, also known as an endoscopy.
 A biopsy of the villi in the small intestine must show damage in order to confirm a diagnosis of Celiac disease.
 This is why it is important to remain on a gluten-containing diet.
-No gluten=no damage.
+No gluten = no damage.

 Genetic Testing